WUMUXIAN/spark-mesos-docker/README.md

 ```

 Till now you already have a full minimum Mesos Cluster running on your docker machine and you have a jupyter notebook running,
-on which you can write your spark jobs and submit it to Mesos, enjoy.
+on which you can write your spark jobs and submit it to Mesos to run, enjoy.

 If you wish to tear down the cluster, do the following:
 ```shell
 #Tear down the Mesos cluster:
 DOCKER_MACHINE=your-docker-machine-name
 . teardown.sh